levinsonalex/admin/pa2/pa2.md

 (see below).
 * A picture that does not belong to any public albums is accessible to a user if and only if it belongs to at least one private album that _u_ has permission to access to.*

 For example, User X creates albums A (public), B (private), and C (private).
-X grants User Y access to B.
+X grants User Y access to B. Y creates album D.

-Y can view albums A and B in /albums.
+Y can view albums A, B, and D on his logged-in index page.
+These are the albums Y has permission to see.

-Y can *not* view any of these albums (A, B, C) in /albums/edit.
+Y can *only* view album D on his logged-in '/albums' page, by clicking on the link to 'My Albums'.
+These are the albums Y has permission to *edit*

+X has permission to view the albums A, B, and C, both on his logged-in index page, and '/albums' page.
+He can edit these albums.

 ### Add public/private feature to the albums